mscharley/github4s/docs/src/main/tut/pull_request.md

 The `result` on the right is the matching [List[PullRequestReview]][pr-scala].

+See [the API doc](https://developer.github.com/v3/pulls/reviews/#list-reviews-on-a-pull-request) for full reference.

 ## Get an individual review

-You can list the reviews for a pull request using `listReviews`, it takes as arguments:
+You can get an individual review for a pull request using `getReview`, it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - the pull request id.